tseemann/any2fasta/README.md

 * `-l` will lowercase all the letters
 * `-u` will uppercase all the letters
 * `-q` will prevent logging messages being printed
+* `-k` will warn of bad inputs and continue on. not stop and error

 ## Issues